siwakasen/recrutment-employers/README.md

 # If using windows, just simply change the name of .env.example to .env
 ```
 change this section:
+- the email must be the same as email that used to create app password
 ```bash
 MAIL_MAILER=smtp
 MAIL_HOST=smtp.gmail.com